todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 #### Images

 > Docker images are the recipes for building containers.
-They are read-only and are usually composed of layers of other images with a base image of something like ubuntu, readhat or debian.
-The layers are built from ```Dockerfile```'s, which are just a set of instructions of how to build the image
+They are read-only and are usually composed of layers of other images with a base image of something like Ubuntu, Readh at or Debian.
+The layers are built from ```Dockerfile```'s, which are just a set of instructions of how to build the image.

 #### Containers